Kindred spirits who’ve greatly influenced the course of my life

 He won friends and admirers in many fields and influenced numerous students, of which I was one.
 In 1969 in London just as I was setting out for doctoral fieldwork in his country, he offered this advice: “You foreigners carry all kinds of personal gadgets with you to Nepal– I would suggest you also load up with medical supplies– these will be useful to help you treat needly people you will come across during your research work.”

-A decade later, in 1980 following my arrival from a distant village with stories of a hidden history learned from a community of ascetic women, he said emphatically: “You must return there and learn as much as you can from those women”.
+A decade later, in 1980 following my arrival back in Kathmandu Valley from a distant village with stories of a hidden history learned from a community of ascetic women, he said emphatically: “You must return there and learn as much as you can from those women”, spurring on my research on Yogmaya and Durga Devi, and eventually the book Heir to A Silent Song.
 Gurung respected good empirical field research knowing it was critical to his national history at a time of rapid change.

 Sukanya Waiba and Indira Dali

 Both these remarkable Nepali women are lifelong friends whose careers as educators and political activists are deeply intertwined.
 Both my age, they are also not yet retired, and continue to devote themselves to literary endeavors that have marked their lives and which contribute so much to Nepali families and their children.

 Sukanya is a teacher of English, and founder and director with her sister Parijat, of Amrit Secondary School in MehPin, Kathmandu.
 Indira Dali is a retired professional librarian at Tribhuvan University who has for years been engaged in enabling reading among children.
 She is engaged with many organizations in Nepal and in Japan to expand the use of libraries in a nation that gives reading a low priority.